 Are Christians "Anti-Science?"

 Not at all.
 Science has many Christian roots.
 Most of the early scientists were Christians (Copernicus, Galileo, Pascal, Isaac Newton, Carl Linnaeus, Johannes Keppler, Robert Boyle, Louis Pasteur, Jean Henri Fabre, Michael Faraday, John Ambrose Fleming, etc.).
-These great scientists operated within a Christian framework.
+The faith of these great scientists was not a separate part of their thinking; indeed, it was integral to their thinking as they operated within a Christian framework.
+(See the book How You Think the Way You Do by historian Glenn S. Sunshine.)

 An interesting fact is that the vast majority of all scientific development has come out of western civilization, which has Christianity as its basis.
 Christianity views God as rational and trustworthy, which implies that His creation is rational and orderly and thus can be examined.
 Nature in the Christian view (as compared to non-Christian worldviews) was no longer an object of fear and worship.